You have likely heard it from your friends, and may have wondered yourself, "That's cool that it does that and all....but will CBD oil get you high?"

 CB2 is the receptor for CBD that causes healing and promotes homeostasis - internal body balance.

-Because CBD oil contains antioxidant and anti-inflammatory properties, and can increase levels of serotonin, scientists state it can result in pain or anxiety reduction.
+Because CBD oil contains antioxidant properties, and can increase levels of serotonin, scientists state it can result in the reduction of feeling uneasy.

 This is often described as a feeling of relief or relaxation.
 However, when it comes to the question, "Will CBD get you high?" the answer is definitely "no!"